18th November 2019

 Lots of people tell me that they want to take steps to avoid their home being sold to pay for care costs.
 They consider transferring their home to their children even while they are still living there.
 They theory is that if you don’t own the property, it can’t be used towards the fees.

 But there are potential problems with this.
-First, the local authority might say it is a deliberate ‘deprivation of assets’ and hold you liable to pay towards care costs anyway.
+First, the local authority might say it is a deliberate ‘deprivation of assets’.
+They could hold you liable to pay towards care costs anyway.
 Second, what happens if you never do move to a care home?
 Your home would no longer belong to you and you could be forced to move out.
-However unlikely it seems, if you fall out with your children, or they go bankrupt, or get divorced, you might find that someone tries to sell the house from under your feet.
+However unlikely it seems, you could fall out with your children.
+They could go bankrupt, or get divorced, you might find that someone tries to sell the house from under your feet.
 There are also implications for inheritance tax.

-Ownership of your home and other assets, and whether it makes sense to transfer them, should always be considered as part of overall tax and estate planning.
+Ownership of your home and other assets, and whether it makes sense to transfer them, is complicated.
+It should always be considered as part of overall tax and estate planning.

 To find out more about tax and estate planning, click here.